BayashiPascal/RunRecorder/README.md

   char const* pathApi = "https://localhost/RunRecorder/api.php";

-  // Create the RunRecorder instance struct RunRecorder* recorder;
+  // Create the RunRecorder instance

-  Try {
   // Give pathApi in argument if you want to use the Web API instead
   // of a local file
-    recorder = RunRecorderCreate(pathDb);
+  struct RunRecorder* recorder = RunRecorderCreate(pathDb);
+  Try {
+    RunRecorderInit(recorder);
   } Catch(TryCatchException_CreateTableFailed) {
     exit(EXIT_FAILURE);
   // Other Catch omitted...